 I imagine that, in his own mind, Alex Jones sees himself as a portly Jason Bourne, hounded by operatives of the "New World Order" at the behest of Mike "total Mafia" Bloomberg and Piers "Hatchet Man" Morgan.
 Jones' internal narrative can be titled "The Secret Life of Someone Shitty", a bad ego trip of particularly lurid fashion.
 In his latest video, he claims that he may be killed by "crackheads" in a false-flag operation.
-Oddly enough, for a guy who is constantly under the "threat" of "assassination" at the hands of the "New World Order", he certainly has been the guy has been around for about fifteen years.
+Oddly enough, for a guy who is constantly under the "threat" of "assassination" at the hands of the "New World Order", the guy has been around for about fifteen years.

 POSTSCRIPT: Hilariously, even though he has ripped off Alex Jones for years, Glenn Beck is in the midst of a feud with Herr Jones: